 - Do not move suddenly or change position.
 If you are uncomfortable, tell the practitioner.

 - Some may experience dizziness, shortness of breath, nausea or cold sweat.
-If you feel any pain or burning sensation tell your practitioner immediately so adjustments can be made.
+Tell your practitioner immediately if you feel pain or burning sensations.

 Patients may experience total or partial relief of pain or symptoms.
 Others may not see immediate relief but might find pain and symptoms diminished over the next few days following treatment.
 The relief may extend for several days while in others it may return within a shorter time.
 Regardless, one can expect to feel better.